bio-raum/FooDMe2/docs/user_doc/usage.md

 - amniotes_dobrovolny (mammals and birds, as published by [Dobrovolny et al.](https://pubmed.ncbi.nlm.nih.gov/30309555/))

-A list of pre-configured primer sets is also available from the pipeline directly, see [--list_primers](#--list_primers--default--false).
+A list of pre-configured primer sets is also available from the pipeline directly, with `--list_primers`

 #### `--primers_fa` [default = null]